Hypersonic flow onto a large curved wedge and the dissipation of shock wave: Convex wedge and the extinction of shock wave

 where Theorem \ref{thm:ShockPolarI} yields the third inequality.
 The first inequality of \eqref{eq:RIDirectionsCompare1} indicates that $\tau$ decreases in $(\sin\alpha, -\cos\alpha)$ direction.
 Indeed, it follows from the fact that

 In a similar way, the second inequality of \eqref{eq:RIDirectionsCompare1} indicates that $q$ increases in $(\sin\alpha, -\cos\alpha)$ direction.
 The third inequality of \eqref{eq:RIDirectionsCompare1} indicates that $(\sin\alpha, -\cos\alpha)$ inserts the domain bounded by the shock polar.
-Since the curve $F(u, v)=\rm{constant}$ is generated by the vector fields $(\sin\alpha, -\cos\alpha)$, combine above first two conclusions, along these curves, if $\tau$ decreases, then $q$ increases and so $c$ decreases.
+Since the curve $F(u, v)=\rm{constant}$ is generated by the vector fields $(\sin\alpha, -\cos\alpha)$, combine the first two conclusions above, along these curves, if $\tau$ decreases, then $q$ increases and, consequently, $c$ decreases.

 Meanwhile, in view of the third conclusion of \eqref{eq:RIDirectionsCompare1}, the curve must insert the shock polar provided $c$ decreases.
-Remind that, along each $C^-$ characteristic, the states must locate on the curve $F(u, v)=\rm{constant}$, we can summarise above and arrive at the first conclusion of this theorem.
+Recall that along each $C^-$ characteristic, the states must lie on the curve $F(u, v)=\rm{constant}$.
+Summarising the above, we arrive at the first conclusion of this theorem.

 The second conclusion can be proved in the same way.
 Thus we complete the proof. \end{proof}